 The end of our second day in Kyoto

 After our visit to the Golden Pavilion, we took a bus to our hostel to pick our bags and headed to the train station.
-The second day of our Kyoto trip was coming to the end… On the last hours of our visit, we climbed to the station’s roof to enjoy the city landscape and ate a late lunch (or early dinner) in the restaurant on the Kyoto Station – delicious tonkatsu.
+The second day of our Kyoto trip was coming to the end… On the last hours of our visit, we climbed to the station’s roof to enjoy the city landscape.

-Unfortunately, our schedule didn’t allow us to visit more places, but these two days were enough to fall in love in the city.
-I’m still dreaming about visiting Osaka, Nara, Himeji and will definitely go back to Kyoto on my next trip to Kansai area!
+Unfortunately, our schedule didn’t allow us to visit more places, but these two days were enough to fall in love with the city.
+I will definitely go back to Kyoto on my next trip to the Kansai area!